ut-amrl/hitl-slam/README.md

 ### 3. Logging and Replaying

 Humain-in-the-Loop sessions will automatically be logged.
 Logs are written when the node receives a CTRL-C signal.
-Logs can be loaded and replayed using the `-L` option in addition to the `-P` option. once loaded, pressing `l` while in the GUI will step through the log, one correction at a time.
+Logs can be loaded and replayed using the `-L` option in addition to the `-P` option.
+Once loaded, pressing `l` while in the GUI will step through the log, one correction at a time.
 After the log has played back fully, the user can resume making corrections.

 ### 4. Entering Corrections